KeishiIshihara/CNN_Classifiers/readme.md

 # Classifiers with CNNs in Keras

-For better understanding Convolutional Neural Networks for classification tasks by implementing appropreate model using Keras.
+This repository aims to solve classification tasks more practically by implementing appropriate CNNs model in Keras.
-Train on `MNIST` dataset from scrach, and also on `Dogs vs. Cats` dataset ([link](https://www.kaggle.com/c/dogs-vs-cats/data)) by adopting VGG19 model with weights pretrained on ImageNet dataset.
+Train classifiers on `MNIST` dataset from scrach, and on `Dogs vs. Cats` dataset [[link](https://www.kaggle.com/c/dogs-vs-cats/data)] by adopting VGG19 model with weights pretrained on ImageNet dataset as base model of transfer learning model.
 ### Environments
-- macOS High Sierra 10.13.6 or Ubuntu 18.04 with Geforce GTX 1080
+- macOS High Sierra 10.13.6 or Ubuntu 18.04 with Geforce GTX 1080 (in my case)
 - Python 3.6.7
 - Keras 2.3.0
 - tensorflow(-gpu) 1.14.0 (backend)